exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Bitcoin blockchain network.
 Currently, only [Bitcoin Core][bitcoind] (aka `bitcoind`) is supported.

-The following settings need to be specified to access the bitcoind node:
+The following settings need to be specified to access a `bitcoind` node:

 - RPC host
 - RPC username
 - RPC password

 !!! tip
-    It is strongly advised to have a separate `bitcoind` node for each anchoring node.
-Otherwise, a single `bitcoind` node becomes a centralization point and presents a weakness in the anchoring process.
+    It is strongly advised to have a separate Bitcoin node for each anchoring node.
+Otherwise, a single Bitcoin node becomes a centralization point and presents a weakness in the anchoring process.

 #### Bitcoin Private Keys